pinnaculum/galacteek/galacteek/docs/manual/en/browsing.rst

 webpage.
 The current profile can be changed from a browser tab by opening the IPFS menu and selecting a profile from the *Web profile* submenu.

+You can change the default web profile that will be used when opening a browser tab by changing the *Default web profile* setting in the *UI* section of the application settings.

 Minimal profile
 ^^^^^^^^^^^^^^^